 CHillRA is first and foremost…an acronym (Chestnut Hill Rowing Association), but also an entity born out of the belief that in the best interest of BC Crew, an outside entity guided by passionate supporters will drive the program to new heights.
 A diverse group of male and female alumni, former coaches, and sometimes parents comprise CHillRA's volunteer board that year in and year out raises funds, fosters community, and ensures BC Crew is given the best chance to finish those 2,000 meters first.

-Join our mailing list here to keep up-to-date with everything CHillRA and Boston College Rowing is doing!
+Join our mailing list here to keep up-to-date with everything CHillRA and Boston College Rowing is up to!